 Great leaders are able to keep things afloat during times of hardship.
 They're able to problem solve and navigate their team towards success.

-It can be overwhelming!
-Even the best leaders need advice and guidance for how to constantly improve their management skills and continue being seen in a positive light.
+Of course, as a leader, this can all be quite overwhelming!
+Even the best leaders need advice and guidance on how to improve their management skills and continue growing their staff.

-A growth mindset is an especially important quality to possess for someone who holds a leadership position at a family entertainment center.
+A growth mindset is an especially important quality to possess if you're in a leadership position at a family entertainment center.

-As a business owner, success won’t last for very long if you’re content with meeting the bare minimum standard.
-Continually thinking of ways your business can improve is indicative of a great leader.
+As a business owner, success won’t last for very long if you’re content with meeting the bare minimum.
+Continually thinking of ways your business can improve is indicative of a great (and creative) leader.

-Even during slow seasons or times of economic hardship, your team will stand behind you, waiting for how they can help to grow the business and make things better.
+Today's industry is incredibly competitive.
+Innovating and continuing to grow your business will ensure your facility continues to attract new or re-occurring visitors.
+Even during slow seasons or times of economic hardship, your team will stand behind you, waiting for guidance on how they can help to grow the business and make things better.

-Having a growth mindset is the first step to success as an owner or manager of a family entertainment center, but an individual with a growth mindset must also have persistence.
+Having a growth mindset is the first step to success as an owner or manager of a family entertainment center, but an individual with a growth mindset must also have determination.